Skip to main content

 • gameplay

-• “If you liked reading choose your own adventure books, this style of gameplay in Swordbreaker, with its art, music, and writing, is all entertaining and often results in ridiculous death panels of your character being brutally mauled by some denizen of the castle, whether on land, sea, or air.”
+• “If you liked reading choose your own adventure books, the gameplay of Swordbreaker, with its art, music, and writing, is entertaining and often results in ridiculous death panels of your character being brutally mauled by some denizen of the castle, whether on land, sea, or air.”

-• “Though the trial and error gameplay here won't appeal to everyone, seeing how many branching panels and possible endings there are has me excited to go through the game several more times, laughing as I hear the 'death music' and seeing what ridiculous reason there is for my choice being the incorrect one once again.”
+• “Though the trial and error gameplay here won't appeal to everyone, the numerous branching panels and possible endings have me excited to go through the game several more times, laughing as I hear the 'death music' and seeing what ridiculous reason there is for my choice being incorrect once again.”

 • “As a visual/interactive novel, this doesn't feature any notable gameplay; it's just a lot of clicking through short bits of text and looking at somewhat low-resolution comic book fantasy art style images.”

-• “So in the end, it's a pure trial and error slugfest, and with the necessity to remember the correct answers for future gameplay (because you'll die even if you're lucky sooner or later), this game becomes a boring chore without the slightest trace of engagement from the player.”
+• “So in the end, it's pure trial and error slugfest, and with the necessity to remember the correct answers for next gameplay (because you'll die even if you're lucky sooner or later), this game becomes a boring chore without the slightest trace of engagement from the player.”

 • replayability